Multi-view analysis of unregistered medical images using cross-view transformers: Methods

 where $\operatorname{LayerNorm}$ is layer normalization, $\operatorname{Dropout}$ applies dropout, and $\operatorname{Linear}$ a $1 \times 1$ convolution that maps the attention features to the feature space of $x$.
 The resulting feature maps $y$ are used as the input for the following ResNet block.

 Unlike standard transformer networks \cite{Vaswani2017}, we do not include a positional encoding.
-This encoding encodes the relative location of each pixel, allowing the model to distinguish between nearby and faraway pixels.
+This encoding encodes the relative location of each pixel, allowing the model to distinguish between nearby and faraway pixels within a single image.
 This is useful in self-attention for natural images, but is less suitable for cross-view attention.
+However, an alternative positional encoding that works across views might help the network to exploit spatial constraints.
+We leave this for future work.